gdtdrv/Python-exercises/README.md

 # Python-exercises

-I am learing OOP via Python and here I have published some of the problems I have solved.
+I am learning OOP via Python and here I have published some of the problems I have solved.
 Here are the problem descriptions:

 ## Largest Palindrom